Dr Nicole Crawford

 |Telephone||+61 3 6324 3508|

-Nicole commenced in the role of Campus Coordinator in the University of Tasmania's University Preparation Program (UPP) in 2011.
-Based in Launceston, she coordinates and teaches UPP units to on-campus and distance students, and has a student-advisor role for UPP students.
-From 2008 until 2010, she was the Transition Coordinator in the Faculty of Arts, Humanities and Social Sciences at The University of Western Australia.
-This position involved: teaching credit-bearing units, which focused on academic skills; running support programs for Arts students, such as peer tutoring; coordinating an outreach program for year 11 high-school students; and, conducting research in teaching and learning.
-In addition, she taught in the disciplines of History and Women's Studies, the areas in which she completed her PhD in 2008.
+Prior to commencing at UTAS, she was the Transition Coordinator in the Arts Faculty at The University of Western Australia (UWA), which involved: teaching; implementing support programs for Arts students and staff; coordinating SmARTS (an outreach program for year 11 high-school students); and conducting research in teaching and learning.
+In addition, she taught in the disciplines of History and Women's Studies, the areas in which she completed her PhD at UWA in 2008.

-Nicole's research interests include: bridging/transition programs; social inclusion; equity in relation to online learning; peer learning.
+Nicole's research interests include: enabling programs/bridging courses; social inclusion in HE; equity in relation to online learning; peer learning; student and staff wellbeing.